Agencies Responsible for regulating drones in Bosnia and Herzegovina

 - b) for operations at night, the drone must be equipped with light-signaling devices, it must be flown only within the visual line of sight, the dedicated landing site must be in the immediate vicinity of the drone operator (in the case of autonomous landing), and the maximum altitude shall not exceed 30 m AGL.
 It is not allowed to fly a drone over a group of people, important buildings, and the like.

-- c) Drone operators must have a valid drone insurance policy that covers damage to third parties on the ground in the territory of Bosnia and Herzegovina, regardless of the drone’s mass.
+- c) Drone operators must have a valid drone insurance policy that covers damage to third parties on the ground in Bosnia and Herzegovina, regardless of the drone’s mass.

 - d) The minimum lateral distance from people, animals, structures, vehicles, vessels, roads, railways, waterways, power transmission lines, or other remotely piloted aircraft must be at least 30 m.

-- e) when flying a drone, drone operators who are unable to adhere to the prescribed lateral distances referred to in point d) due to the environment and surrounding obstacles may fly the drone at a smaller lateral distance, but not smaller than 5 m, while the flight altitude must not exceed 20 m AGL.
+- e) when flying a drone, drone operators unable to adhere to the prescribed lateral distances referred to in point d) due to the environment and surrounding obstacles may fly the drone at a smaller lateral distance, but not smaller than 5 m.
+In comparison, the flight altitude must not exceed 20 m AGL.

-- f) The maximum permissible flight altitude of a drone is up to 120 m AGL or up to 50 m above an obstacle.
+- f) A drone’s maximum permissible flight altitude is up to 120 m AGL or 50 m above an obstacle.

 - g) the lateral distance from industrial zones, embassies, government facilities and institutions, and other public buildings must not be less than 100 m.